-Clinical Data for the Janssen COVID-19 Vaccine
+Clinical Data for Johnson & Johnson's Janssen COVID-19 Vaccine

 The Janssen COVID-19 Vaccine has not been approved or licensed by the U.S. Food and Drug Administration (FDA), but has been authorized by FDA through an Emergency Use Authorization (EUA) for active immunization to prevent Coronavirus Disease 2019 (COVID-19) in individuals 18 years of age and older.
 The emergency use of this product is authorized only for the duration of the declaration that circumstances exist justifying the authorization of the emergency use of the medical product under Section 564(b)(1) of the FD&C Act, unless the declaration is terminated or authorization revoked sooner.

 An ongoing, multicenter, randomized, double-blind, placebo-controlled phase 3 study (COV3001) (NCT04505722) is being conducted in the United States, South Africa, Brazil, Chile, Argentina, Colombia, Peru, and Mexico to assess the efficacy, safety, and immunogenicity of a single dose of the Janssen COVID‑19 Vaccine for the prevention of COVID‑19 in adults aged 18 years and older.
 Randomization was stratified by age (18-59 years, 60 years and older) and presence or absence of comorbidities associated with an increased risk of progression to severe COVID‑19.
 The study allowed for the inclusion of individuals with stable pre-existing medical conditions, defined as disease not requiring significant change in therapy during the 3 months preceding vaccination, as well as individuals with stable human immunodeficiency virus (HIV) infection.